ptgott/comment-navigator/README.md

 ## Releasing

-Releasing the user script means uploading to a domain where it will be available to clients as a static JS file.
-Anyone who has copied the user script to Tampermonkey or similar should be able to access updates through their user script manager.
-We use GitHub Actions to edit a public gist when we release a new version of the comment navigator.
+We use [GitHub Actions](https://github.com/features/actions) to edit the gist where this userscript is available when we release a new version of the comment navigator.